NiharSadhu/Asp-Assignments/README.md

 3) Using the terminal I made a new blazor server.

 4) I made variables in Pages/Index.razor for the approved theme, name, and the current date.

+5) I made Data/Model.cs file and made a constructor and assigned 5 properties to them.